 - Tanning – Pickling – Neutralizing – uses an acid solution to prepare the cells of the hide for tanning (Pickle only if hide is not fresh) – test for completion, cut small piece from edge, look to see if color has completely penetrated hide – or put small piece in boiling water, if curls, it is not ready.
 Must be completely rinsed and neutralized – careful about where you dump waste water.
 Types of Acid; Battery acid, oxalic acid

 This is a good look of a nearly finished tanned deer skin (hide-on) and the kid knows his stuff…

 To Salt or Not to Salt Hides to Preserve for Tanning?

 The fur can start falling out (slipping) fairly quickly in warm weather due to bacterial growth, so what to do?
-I plan on salting the hide as soon as possible in the field, but more research is needed on salting hides to learn what some of the pitfalls might be.
-But if you do salt a hide, do not use iodized salt, and do not use rock salt because size of crystals is too large and too many impurities, but use a fine grained salt like pickling salt.
+I plan on salting the hide as soon as possible, but more research is needed on salting hides to learn what some of the pitfalls might be.
+But if you do salt a hide, do not use iodized salt and do not use rock salt because size of crystals is too large and too many impurities.
+Use a fine grained salt like pickling salt.
 The hide needs to be completely covered with salt and a good guide to the amount of salt needed is to use about the same amount of salt as the animal hide weighs.